LAST UPDATED: May 24, 2018

 - If the email was printed.

 If, at any time, you wish to stop receiving our messages, simply click on the “Unsubscribe” link at the bottom of each email message.
 For further information, visit Campaign Monitor's Privacy Notice.

-USAID and the Climatelinks team maintain official pages or accounts on some third-party websites such as Facebook and Twitter in order to better engage with the our online audience.
+USAID and the Climatelinks team maintain official pages or accounts on some third-party websites such as LinkedIn and Twitter in order to better engage with the our online audience.
 Your activity on those sites is governed by the third-party website’s security and privacy policies.
 Users of third-party sites often share information with the general public, user community, and/or the third-party operating the site and should review the privacy policies of those sites before using them.
 You should also adjust privacy settings on your account on any third-party site to match your preferences.

 To improve the quality of our services, we may integrate measurement tools for basic analysis of activity on third party sites (such as likes and retweets) and do not collect personally identifiable information.